fephil/tali/README.md

 Lesnar is an easy to use LEMP development server which uses the latest modern open source technologies available.
 Lesnar contains the following key features:

-* Built using Vagrant & Ansible to automatically build a Virtual Machine, without affecting the host computer,
+* Uses Vagrant & Ansible to automatically build a Virtual Machine, without affecting the host computer,
 * Fully supports VirtualBox 5 and Parallels 11 (Pro/Business),
 * Easy to configure by using the 'lesnar.yml' file,
-* Built on the latest Ubuntu LTS version (14.04),
+* Built on the latest official Ubuntu LTS version images (14.04),
 * Includes nginx 1.8,
 * Includes PHP 7,
 * Includes MariaDB 10.1.